steven-varga/h5cpp/examples/container/README.md

     std::unordered_set<int>(src.begin(), src.end()));
 ```

-The file records the observed iteration order, which depends on the hash table.
-Do not build logic around that order unless you enjoy debugging confetti.
+The file records the observed iteration order, which depends on the hash table's internal state and is not portable across runs, compilers, or library versions.
+Do not depend on it.

 ---